<JB />

 The Solution

-The first move was a platform frame capable of housing all commuter applications under one coherent experience instead of a set of disconnected tools.
+The first move was a platform frame that could house every commuter application under one coherent experience instead of a set of disconnected tools.

 Rework the workflows